web-dev-open/lab-js-basic-algorithms/README.md

 ```

-Create Pull Request so your TAs can check up your work.
+Create Pull Request so that we can check your work.
+Not all assignments are meant to be reviewed but expect us to randomly review few and give you feedback.